zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/client-detail-template.md

 1. Define the client template using [Kendo UI Template](/getting-started/framework/templates/overview) syntax.
 The context of the template is the Category entity to which the current grid row is bound.
 The template itself contains another grid which is bound to the `Products_Read` action.
 > **Always** call the `ToClientTemplate` method when using Kendo UI Complete for ASP.NET MVC widgets in a client template.
+>
+> The "#" characters used for a template expression should be escaped when using a column ClientTemplate in a detail template so that the expression is evaluated in the correct context.

         <script id="client-template" type="text/x-kendo-template">
         @(Html.Kendo().Grid<KendoGridClientHierarchy.Models.Product>()